What is the Brigade System in Culinary?

 The Sous Chef

 The Sous Chef is basically the executive chef’s go-to person, stepping in as the second in command.
 In French, “sous” translates to “under,” which shows where they stand, right below the chef de cuisine.
-The sous chef usually gets right into the action in the kitchen, keeping an eye on daily operations, managing the line cooks, and jumping in to cook whenever necessary.
+The sous chef oversees kitchen operations, manages line cooks, and cooks when needed.

 Responsibilities: